-- Care when you are temporarily traveling outside of the state where you live as described below. - Mental health care.
+- Care when you are temporarily traveling outside of the state where you live as described below. - Mental health care, which may be arranged by calling the Behavioral Health Access Center at 1-888-777-4742.
+The telephone number for the Behavioral Health Access Center is also listed on your ID card.
 Please see section III.
 Covered Benefits, Mental Health and Substance Use Disorder Treatment for information on this benefit. - Special services that do not require a Referral that are listed in section I.D.8.
 Services That Do Not Require a Referral.